LIMXTEC/BitSend/contrib/rpm/README.md

 The files to control the service are created in the RPM spec file itself using the `cat` command.
 This is done to make it easy to modify for other distributions that may implement things differently without needing to patch source.
-A specific time stamp is given to the files so that they do not appear to have been updated every time the package is built.
-If you do make changes to them, you probably should update the time stamp assigned to them in the `touch` command that specifies the time stamp.
+A specific timestamp is given to the files so that they do not appear to have been updated every time the package is built.
+If you do make changes to them, you probably should update the timestamp assigned to them in the `touch` command that specifies the timestamp.

 ## SELinux